ngaioKhauri/quest-submissions/README.md

 }
 ```
-2. Create a dictionary or array that contains the Struct you defined.
+**2. Create a dictionary or array that contains the Struct you defined.**

 ```
 pub contract NgaioContract {